shsagir/play-area-sync/docs/backups-uni.md

 ### Older backups

-If you need backups available for a longer time period than the retention time allows (see [specs page](https://www.fortrabbit.com/specs)), then we recommend to periodically download the backups from the dashboard and store them locally.
+If you need backups available for a longer time period than the retention time allows (see [specs page](https://www.fortrabbit.com/specs)), we recommend to periodically download the backups from the dashboard and store them locally.